dbaciu02/quote-generator/README.md

 ## Usage

-1. Copy the code into a file named `quoteGenerator.js`.
+1. Copy the code into a file - ex: `quoteGenerator.js`
 2. Run the file in a JavaScript environment, such as Node.js or a browser console.

 ```sh